The Place What's Included Daily Life Pricing Show Interest

 What it actually feels like to be here

 We need to tell you something about this place.
-When we first drove up the winding road to Casa Sumapaz, our kids were asleep in the back seat, we were exhausted from months of planning, and we had no idea if any of this would actually work.
+When we first drove up, in Sebastián's car, through the winding roads to Casa Sumapaz, kids and adults were making monkey noises (don't ask me why) everytime they'd see the 'colibri signs'.
+We were all truly excited!
+However, even after all those months of planning, and the immediate connection to Clara & Sebastián - the hosts - we had no idea how this experience was actually going to turn out.

-Then the fog cleared, and we saw the mountains.
-And within two days, our daughter was collecting bugs with kids she'd just met, our toddler had three new "aunties" among the other parents, and we sat down to a dinner we'd cooked together with families from five different countries.
+Then the fog cleared when we entered the gates of Casa Sumapaz.
+Within hours, our daughter were collecting guavas to feed the wild horses she'd just met.
+Within days, our toddler had three new "aunties" among the other parents, and sat down to dinner with together with new friends and families from five different countries.
 Nobody was performing "community."
 It was just happening.

 That's what Casa Sumapaz does.
-The altitude slows you down.
-The shared meals pull you together.
+Maybe it's the altitude and mountains that slows us down.
+The shared meals pull us together.
 The mornings start with birdsong and kids' laughter outside your window.
 And somewhere around week two, you stop keeping track of the days because the rhythm just... works.

 We're not going to pretend every moment is perfect.
 Some mornings are hard.
 Some kids clash.
 Some parents need more quiet than others.
 But that's exactly what makes this real.
 We've designed the structure to hold all of it: the beauty and the mess.